auspham/SeptNotes/W4-lec5.md

 ### Benefit

-- Catches Errors before later development phases
+- Catches errors before later development phases
 - Facilitates refactoring of code at a time later.
 - Builds regression test suite
 - Provides documentation at the test level